Hanan-1/404-Error/README.md

-A 404 Responsive Web Page.
+A 404 Error Responsive Web Page.

 Desigend using HTML/CSS and Media Query to make the web page responsive.